JunyDeveloper/HolyRepoSkills/HolyRepoSkills/README.md

 > “The Emperor is my shield.
 But sometimes I also need, like, a real wall.”

 **Description:**
-Summons a shimmering barrier that blocks enemies and projectiles.
+Summons a shimmering barrier that blocks enemies.

 **Upgrade Tiers:**
 - 🧱 **Tier 1 (500,000 haul):** Wall size increased 2x